Breast Cancer Misdiagnosis/Delay in Diagnosis

-The most common symptom, however, is a lump, often painless, in the breast or underarm.
-Other symptoms include breast pain or heaviness; lasting change to the breast shape or size; redness, swelling or thickening of breast skin; and nipple abnormalities, including discharge, erosion, inversion or tenderness.
+The most common symptom is a lump, often painless, in the breast or underarm.
+Other symptoms include breast pain or heaviness; lasting change to the breast shape or size; redness, swelling, or thickening of breast skin; and nipple abnormalities, including discharge, erosion, inversion, or tenderness.
 Any of these symptoms should be reported to a doctor as soon as possible.

 Other errors that lead to a missed breast cancer diagnosis include:

-- Failing to give consideration to a patient's high risk status and order appropriate screening
+- Failing to give consideration to a patient’s high-risk status and failing to order appropriate screening.

 Contact an Erie Breast Cancer Misdiagnosis Lawyer

 If you or a loved one has suffered because your doctor failed or delayed in the diagnosis of breast cancer, you should contact an experienced Erie medical malpractice lawyer.
-The Erie breast cancer misdiagnosis attorneys at Purchase, George & Murphey, P.C. have experience in the investigation, preparation and trial of complicated medical cases and want to help.
-Call today for a free evaluation of your case at 814-580-5017 or toll free at 877-505-9548 or use our on-line consult form.
+The Erie breast cancer misdiagnosis attorneys at Purchase, George & Murphey, P.C. have experience in the investigation, preparation, and trial of complicated medical cases and want to help.
+Call today for a free evaluation of your case at 814-833-7100 or toll free at 814-833-7100, or use our online consult form.

 *Source: U.S. Cancer Statistics Working Group.
 United States Cancer Statistics: 1999–2006 Incidence and Mortality Web-based Report.
 Atlanta (GA): Department of Health and Human Services, Centers for Disease Control and Prevention, and National Cancer Institute; 2010.